-This means Buterin is 26 at the time of this report, Tuesday, September 29, 2020.
-That’s incredible for someone to have created a global and second most valuable cryptocurrencies after Bitcoin at such a tender age of 19 in 2011.
+This means Buterin is 26 at the time of this report (Tuesday, September 29, 2020) That’s incredible for someone to have created a global and second most valuable cryptocurrency after Bitcoin at the tender age of 19 in 2011.

 Where did Buterin get his programming inspiration?

 The first time I stumbled upon Buterin’s biography, I was amazed that such a young man is shaking the cryptocurrency space with ETH.

 The first thing I asked myself is: Where did he get his inspiration from?
 But on a closer look, I found out that Buterin’s Dad, Dmitry Buterin is a computer scientist.

 He lived in Russia with his parents until his father and Mum Natalia Ameline migrated to Canada for a better life when he was just six.

 In a 2018 New Yorker article, his Dad made a heroic statement about his son, saying, “He isn’t too excited that the community assigns so much importance to him.
 He wants the community to be more resilient.”

 While Buterin was in grade three at an elementary school in Canada, he was placed into a class for gifted children where he started showing interest in math, economics and programming.

 From elementary school, he proceeded to Abelard School, a private high school in Toronto, for four years.